Subspecialty Fellowship Offered

 Columbia is a member of a consortium with other movement disorder fellowship training programs in which a matching plan is utilized, and all consortium members notify fellowship candidates of acceptance on the same date.
 Thus, our program participates in the San Francisco Match for Movement Disorders Fellowship Match.
 In order to apply to our fellowship applicants should submit their application to the San Francisco Match Website.
 Please include your career goals, research interests and potential research mentors, if any, at Columbia University.
 Any additional materials should be sent directly to email@example.com.

-Applications should be submitted during PGY3 and must have successfully completed a neurology residency program before entering this fellowship.
+Applications should be submitted during PGY3.
+Applicants must have successfully completed a neurology residency program before entering this fellowship.

 Timeline of Application

-- March to August of the year before the starting date (usually July 1) of fellowship: Registration and application through SFMatch(link is external).
+- March to August of the year before the starting date (usually July 1) of fellowship: Registration and application through SFMatch.
 Most interview decisions are made by June.

-- For fellowship starting in July 2020: SFMatch begins accepting applications on March 4, 2019.
-The target date for completion of applications is April 10, 2019; this is notan absolute deadline, but a goal date for having all components of the application submitted.
+- For fellowship starting in July 2022: SFMatch begins accepting applications on March 1, 2021 The target date for completion of applications is April 7, 2021; this is not an absolute deadline, but a goal date for having all components of the application submitted.

-- May to August: Interviews (usually takes place in May-July on select Fridays)
+- June to August: Interviews (usually takes place in June-August on select Fridays)

 - Rank list deadline: Early September.